 Practice being mindful about why you want a drink.
 Are you dehydrated?
 Avoiding your emotions?
 Do you need some sleep?
 This is an opportunity to take great care of yourself.

-Once you commit, start writing down all the positive aspects about your month off of drinking.
+Once you commit, start writing down all the positive aspects of your month without drinking.

 What beneficial changes are you noticing?
 Spend your time celebrating what you have in front of you instead of thinking about what you don’t.